About Lady Evelyn Independent School

 Yes.
 We offer a 5% discount on the lowest fee for siblings who are currently studying at Lady Evelyn Independent School.

-The requirement for both sections is that the student must be fluent in English.
-In our American Section, we may require a transcript from the student’s previous school.
+The requirement for both the American and British sections is that the student must be fluent in English.
+However, in our American Section, we may require a transcript from the student’s previous school.

 We cater for students 5 years old and above.